zero2cx/spiral-matrix/README.rst

    5x5 spiral matrix

-A spiral matrix is a particular type of squared-shaped matrix where each cell is populated with one value from a series, or predefined list of values.
-The 'spiral' in 'spiral matrix' refers to the rule that all cells are to be populated with values from the series using a pattern that conforms to a tightly-wound spiral.
-This spiral progression begins from the center cell, moving outward, populating cells with elements from the series.
-Ultimately, each cell in the matrix is populated with one element from the series.
+A spiral matrix is a particular type of squared-shaped matrix where each cell is populated with one value from a series of elements.
+The 'spiral' in 'spiral matrix' refers to the condition that each cell is progressively populated with a value from the series following a pattern that conforms to a tightly-wound spiral.
+This spiral progression begins from the center cell, moving outward.
+Ultimately, the entire matrix is populated with elements from the series.

 .. figure:: https://github.com/zero2cx/spiral-matrix/raw/master/docs/images/spiral_matrix_5+command_line.png
    :alt: 5x5 including command-line